 - 3 Researching a company for a job interview

-- 4 What you should do with your CV before a job interview?
+- 4 What you should do with your resume before a job interview?

 - 5 What you should do with the job description before a job interview?